 Eric enjoys the creative process no matter what the medium.
 He primarily works in oils and pastels, but also carves in stone, wood, and bone ivory.
 Eric often combines mediums in his sculptures, putting bone, stained glass, or other materials together for effect.

 Other sources of inspiration that have influenced his work from an early age were the bird paintings of John James Audubon, and the two years he spent in East Africa as a teenager, where he was exposed to a vibrant mix of cultures and colors.

-Since arriving in the Ohio Valley, I have participated each year in the Paint Historic Wheeling Plein Air paint out, and have also contributed in several of the Cross Current Art Shows held each year by the Stifel Fine Arts Center in Wheeling, WV.
+Since arriving in the Ohio Valley, Eric participated in the Paint Historic Wheeling Plein Air paint outs, and has also contributed in several of the Cross Current Art Shows held each year by the Stifel Fine Arts Center in Wheeling, WV.

 Eric was introduced a few years ago, to the challenges of Plein Air painting where soft pastels has become a favorite medium, and now travels to Prince Edward Island, Canada annually to participate in the Points East Plein Air paint out.
 In 2019, there were 54 artists and over two hundred paintings in the final show.
 Noted Canadian artist and Gallery owner, Brian Loirmer, was the judge.
 Nine awards were given with prize money, and this year Eric was one of the nine winners.
 He also sold two of the five paintings he did that week.
 He also painted at the Brandywine in PA, the old stomping grounds of N.C.
 Wyeth, Andrew Wyeth, and Jamie Wyeth.

 One of Eric’s project goals is to create a pastel painting of every state Park in West Virginia.
 As of now he has completed 5 paintings, 4 more are in initial stages, and has visited another nine in preparation of working on those paintings.